auramagi/swift-scoped-state/README.md

 }
 ```

-The external implementation uses `Todo.ID` to determine which todo the child scope represents. `TodoRow` sees only the resulting state and operations.
+The external implementation uses `Todo.ID` to resolve the child scope. `TodoRow` sees only state and operations already scoped to that todo.

-The complete project is available in [Examples/Todo](Examples/Todo).
+The complete sample project, including the Observation-backed container, is available in [Examples/Todo](Examples/Todo).

 ## How It Works